No products in the cart.

 - A construction site with ropes and pulleys for our legos

 I absolutely love experimenting with scrap wood!
 If you do too, be sure to see how I turned a few old wood scraps into a simple but epic mini mid-century modern DIY dollhouse (no special woodworking tools required!).
-Or try making a wooden writeable tablet or laptop for pretend play.

 For kids (and adults!) who prefer more physical play, visit our upcycled scrap wood balance board DIY.
 I still use this every day, and it’s of barley & birch’s most popular posts EVER!